Lawsuit over Dredging Achieves Restoration of 10,000 threatened corals

 This settlement is a first step to help recover local populations of threatened staghorn corals, which will also benefit reefs, fish, and other wildlife as well as protect our coastline from storm surge.
 We're also still fighting to ensure that the entire area that was damaged gets the proper mitigation using science and advocacy work.

 And the stakes are now even higher: PortMiami just announced that they didn't dredge deeply enough, and are already starting to plan for yet another expansion dredging project near our coral reefs!
 We will be calling on our members to help us ensure that this damage never happens again and we encourage you to join our membership family if you have not already!

 Also, we've sued the Army Corps again for making the same mistakes during the planned dredging project at Ft.
 Lauderdale’s Port Everglades.
 This area is home to the same coral species, and has the potential to suffer similar fate.
 As a result of our work, that project has been delayed by three years while environmental reviews are redone!

 Keep fighting with us.
-Click HERE to become a member and to help us continue to save our reefs!
+Click HERE to donate and help us continue to save our reefs!

 We are incredibly grateful to our hardworking and dedicated outside attorneys who put in thousands of hours of their time to assist us in getting justice for our corals.
 We could not have brought this extensive and vital legal action without them.
-Our team included: Jim Porter of James M. Porter, P.A., Paul Schwiep of Coffey Burlington, and Eric Glitzenstein of Glitzenstein, Meyer, and Eubanks.
+Our team included: Jim Porter of James M. Porter, P.A., Paul Schwiep of Coffey Burlington, and Eric Glitzenstein of Meyer Glitzenstein and Eubanks.